Exploring Vacant Classes in Label-Skewed Federated Learning: Related Work

 \subsection{Heterogeneous Federated Learning}

-Federated Learning faces a major challenge known as data heterogeneity, also named Non-Identical and Independently Distribution~\cite{kairouz2021advances, luo2021no, shi2023understanding} (NON-IID).
-The classic federated learning algorithm, FedAvg~\cite{mcmahan2017communication}, experiences a significant decline in performance when dealing with data heterogeneity~\cite{li2019convergence, acar2021federated}.

-There are numerous studies dedicated to mitigating the adverse impacts of statistical heterogeneity.
-FedProx~\cite{li2020federated} utilizes a proximal term and SCAFFOLD~\cite{karimireddy2020scaffold} employs a variance reduction approach to constrain the update direction of local models.
-On a different note, MOON~\cite{li2021model} and FedProc~\cite{mu2023fedproc} utilize contrastive loss to enhance the agreement between local models and the global model.
-FedNTD~\cite{lee2022preservation} conducts local-side distillation only for the not-true classes to prevent overfitting while FedHKD~\cite{chen2023best} conducts local-side distillation on both logits and class prototypes to align the global and local optimization directions.
-Besides, FedLC~\cite{zhang2022federated} and Calfat~\cite{chen2022calfat} introduce logit calibration based on the data distribution.
-However, they always focus on the client-only observed classes and neglect the consideration of empty classes.
-We find that empty classes cannot be merely treated as minority classes and propose FedED to effectively mitigate the decline in class-wise accuracy of empty classes.
+Federated learning faces a significant challenge known as data heterogeneity, also referred to as non-identical and independently distributed (Non-IID) data~\cite{kairouz2021advances, luo2021no, shi2023understanding, guo2024dynamic, guo2024addressing}.
+This challenge encompasses issues such as label skews and domain shifts.
+In this paper, we primarily focus on addressing label skews.
+The classic federated learning algorithm, FedAvg~\cite{mcmahan2017communication}, experiences a significant decline in performance when dealing with label skews~\cite{li2019convergence, acar2021federated, luo2024federated}.
+Numerous studies have aimed to mitigate the adverse impacts of label skews.
+For instance, FedProx~\cite{li2020federated} employs a proximal term and SCAFFOLD~\cite{karimireddy2020scaffold} uses a variance reduction approach to constrain the update direction of local models.
+Additionally, MOON~\cite{li2021model} and FedProc~\cite{mu2023fedproc} utilize contrastive loss to enhance the agreement between local models and the global model.
+Furthermore, FedConcat~\cite{diao2024exploiting} propose model concatenation, FedMR~\cite{fan2023federated} proposes a manifold reshaping approach, FedGELA~\cite{fan2024federated} uses simplex Equiangular Tight to initialize the local classifier and FedGF~\cite{leerethinking} refine the flat minima searching to alleviate the label skews.
+However, these methods often fail to address the issue of vacant classes in highly skewed scenarios.
+We propose FedVLS to effectively mitigate the decline in class-wise accuracy of vacant classes.